top of page

 • EXTERIOR FINISHES & OPENINGS | Prepared details that properly insulated, water-proofed and accommodated structure within the Thermal Envelope and building fenestrations.
 All was carefully done to match the PEMB drawings that had been permitted already.

-• CHEMICAL CONTAINMENT | Detailed bases of wall, thresholds of doors, and fire-rated enclosures all to contain hazardous chemicals.
+• CHEMICAL CONTAINMENT | Detailed bases of walls, thresholds of doors, and fire-rated enclosures in order to contain hazardous chemicals.

 • INTERIOR PERIMETER | Created a contemporary space by partially masking structure and in-wall utilities with furrs and column wraps.

-• ROOF FINISHES | Created insulation systems and brake-metal finishes to encapsulate a PEMB system that was set in stone.
+• ROOF FINISHES | Created insulation systems and brake-metal finishes to encapsulate a PEMB system that was previously permitted.

 Typical Plan & Section Details - Finishes and Framing